jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 affairs.

 The second, and possibly worse problem, is that too many boys are given lessons about masculinity that directly undercut the moral lessons they are given.
-As a girl, you are talk to be good.
-As a boy, you should be good... but don't be _too good._
+If you are a girl, you are generally taught to be good, full stop.
+Whereas if you are a boy, you should be good... but don't be _too good._

 Think, if you can: have you ever heard of girls being taught the following lessons growing up:
 * It's better to be pissed off than pissed on.
 * The reason you're being bullied is because you're a wimp.
 Learn how to fight back!